 Please spend time reading with and talking to your child about what they read, and help them to use their reading diaries or reading journal to record their enjoyment of reading.

 At Halsnead, phonics is taught daily to all children in Nursery, Reception and Key Stage One.
 We use the RWInc programme to teach children the letters of the alphabet and their matching sounds.

 The children are taught to read words by blending, which means saying each sound and then pushing all the sounds together to make a word.
 The children are taught to spell words by segmenting, which means sounding out words and writing down the sounds they can hear.

 The children are assessed and grouped according to their ability and they work with a teacher or teaching assistant on the Read Write Inc programme.
 The children are continuously assessed by the Read Write Inc lead teacher, to ensure that they move through the programme at a good pace.
 At the end of each half term all children are assessed and then put into new groups according to their phonic knowledge and fluency when reading.

 At the end of Year One all the children in the country take a test called a Phonics Screening.
 They have to read 40 real and nonsense words.
 We call the nonsense words ‘Alien words’ and the children practise reading them every day.

 All classrooms at Halsnead have an English Working Wall which provides scaffolds and models for the pupils’ writing, including higher order vocabulary, examples of a range of sentence types, and models of the quality written outcome that the children are working towards.
-Theworking walls are updated continuously over the half term to support pupil learning.
+The working walls are updated continuously throughout the unit of work to support pupil learning.